seamus-brady/SceneMachine/README.md

 SceneMachine is a Python prototype for generating, solving, and experimenting with classic cosy-style crime puzzles.
 It leverages large language models (LLMs) to create logic-based mysteries, and provides utilities for both puzzle generation and solution.

 **Disclaimer:** This is a prototype, built for a bit of fun.
-There is absolutely no warranty, and the quality of the generated puzzles varies from "OK" to "absolutely terrible".
-Enjoy at your own risk!
+There is absolutely no warranty, and the quality of the generated puzzles varies from OK to absolutely terrible :) Enjoy at your own risk!

 ---